DeebotUniverse/docs/docs/advanced/mqtt/json/commands/stats.md

 - `cid`: Cleaning id
 - `start`: datetime, when clean job was started
 - `type`: The cleaning type
-- `content`: The map-sub-set (room) id's, which should be cleaned by this job
+- `content`: The map-sub-set (room) ids, which should be cleaned by this job